German submarine U-481: Fourth patrol

 U-481 sailed from Danzig on 2 November 1944, returning to the Gulf of Finland, and on 9 November off Cape Pakri she torpedoed and shelled the Soviet 1,000 GRT barge 112600, sinking her.
 On 28 November she sank the Soviet 108 tons coastal minesweeper T-387 in the same area.
 The U-boat returned to Danzig on 22 December.

 Fifth patrol

 After returning to Kiel to be fitted with a 'schnorchel' in February 1945, the U-boat sailed for Horten Naval Base in Norway, making her final patrol along the Norwegian coast from 7 April to 4 May, finally arriving at Narvik only a few days before the German surrender.
-On 12 May all U-boats in the Narvik area were ordered by the Allies to sail to Skjomenfjord to avoid conflicts with the Norwegians.
-On 15 May four ships; the fleet tender Grille with the staff of FdU Norwegen on board, the fleet oiler Kärnten, and the depot ships Huascaran and Stella Polaris, and fifteen U-boats including U-481, sailed for Trondheim, but were intercepted after two days by the Royal Navy's 9th Escort Group and officially capitulated.
-The ships were allowed to proceed to Trondheim, but all the U-boats were escorted to Loch Eriboll, Scotland, arriving on 19 May.
+On 12 May all U-boats in the Narvik area were ordered by the Allies to sail to Skjomenfjord.
 Later transferred to Loch Ryan, U-481 was sunk at position in 56°11′N 10°00′W as part of "Operation Deadlight" on 30 November 1945.